 2. Polyglot to Speak Multiple Business & Technical Dialects

-a successful CIO of today has to understand sales/marketing dialect, to "sell" his/her ideas and proposals to be effective executive; A strategic CIO can also speak architect’s dialect to understand things in both abstract and design level; a CIO may also need to count the beans periodically to adapt to finance tongue; of course, an effective CIO need be good at technology terms to understand IT staff, and knowing some key technical details can also benefit in managing project portfolio effectively, often that includes business value.
+A successful CIO of today has to understand sales/marketing dialect, to "sell" his/her ideas and proposals to be effective executive; A strategic CIO can also speak architect’s dialect to understand things in both abstract and design level; a CIO may also need to count the beans periodically to adapt to finance tongue; of course, an effective CIO needs to be good at technology terms to understand IT staff, and knowing some key technical details can also benefit in managing project portfolio effectively, often that includes business value.
 Further, CIOs who can speak different languages could become true global leaders as a letter-based language can improve leaders' logic understanding while a symbol-based language can enforce one's synthetic cognizance.

 - Practice audience tailored communications: A CIO that can communicate effectively with all levels of the organization, has a solid grasp of the business goals and objectives and can translate them into an IT strategy, and has a solid comprehension of the financial strategy and approach taken by the CFO would be a rare breed indeed in a majority of the organizations, regardless of size or industry.
 Many niche CIOs really focus on leading from the standpoint of addressing key issues in their organizations being faced at that moment in time.

 3. Intrapreneur’s Attitude & Aptitude